November 28 2006 (Refreshed September 26, 2012; Checked Nov 5 2019)

 2. Plan the Ending of the Course Experience

-Instructional designers envision a course as a series of structured learning experiences.
-After designing a series of experiences for the purpose of learners developing knowledge, skills and attitudes, we sometimes forget to plan for an energetic ending of the course.
-A well-designed ending of a course provides opportunities for reflection and integration of useful knowledge.
+My favorite way of envisioning a course is as a series of structured learning experiences.
+After designing a series of experiences to guide the process of learners developing knowledge, skills and attitudes, we sometimes forget to plan for an energetic ending.
+A well-designed ending provides opportunities for reflection and integration of useful knowledge.
 It is also a time to wrap up positive social and cognitive experiences.

 When we get together for family and holiday time, we often do a lot of hugging as we disperse and return to our usual daily responsibilities.
 The end of a course can be closed with cognitive “hugging” and concept pruning, reflecting very explicitly on the knowledge and skills we look forward to using in the future.

-End-of-course experiences can focus on areas such as (1) course content, (2) community, and (3) the full course experience.
+End-of-course experiences can focus on three areas: (1) course content, (2) community, and (3) the full course experience.
 Here are some ideas for each of these three areas.

 Faculty and learners both enjoy and benefit from end-of-course content experiences.
 For faculty it is an opportunity to summarize and affirm the skills and knowledge and core concepts of a course.
 One way of doing this is to have your set of concept capsules ready and frequently used.
 A content capsule is a one-liner, such as, “If you remember nothing else, remember “THIS” (Fill in your favorite mantra for your most long lasting concept.)